usefathom/fathom/docs/Installation instructions.md

 We recommend using NGINX with Fathom, as it simplifies running multiple sites from the same server and handling SSL certificates with LetsEncrypt.

+First remove the defualt configuration file in `/etc/nginx/sites-enabled/default`, not doing this would result in weird problems with nginx not redirecting to your fathom installation.

-Create a new file in `/etc/nginx/sites-enabled/my-fathom-site` with the following contents.
-Replace `my-fathom-site.com` with the domain you would like to use for accessing your Fathom installation.
+Create a site configuration in `/etc/nginx/sites-available/my-fathom-site.com` with the following content.Replace `my-fathom-site.com` with the domain you would like to use for accessing your Fathom installation.

 ```sh
 server {